-Amazon Freight Forwarding Services
+Amazon FBA Freight Forwarding

 Did you know… that nearly 45% of the products on Amazon’s marketplace are sold by 3rd party sellers?
 Amazon’s marketplace allows sellers from around the world to sell branded as well as privately branded products.
 Selling private labeled products on Amazon is a great way to maximize your profits and limit your competition.
 The biggest issues that an Amazon private label seller has to deal with are logistics and customs clearance.
 FBA Express eliminates all of the headaches with our turnkey, door to door Freight Forwarding service.
 Whether you are shipping air or sea, FBA Express has a solution for you.